philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }
 ```

 In some cases, a private method might need to call a public method.
-In order for that to work, the private methods object will need to have the public prototype in its protype chain.
-This can be easily achieved using `Object.create` when creating the private methods object.
+In order for that to work, `privateMethods` will need to have the public prototype in its protoype chain.
+This can be easily achieved using `Object.create` when `privateMethods` is initially created.

 ```javascript
 var privateMethods = Object.create(SomeClass.prototype);